-The Court may require any person who has been convicted of an offense under this code to engage in community service for the benefit of the Tribe for any period it determines to be appropriate.
-Defendants receiving community service hours will be referred to the Tribal Community Services Program (CSP) by the Tribal Court and/or Probation Officers within five (5) days after being sentenced and will follow all guidelines of the CSP.
-Status reports on the defendants will be given to the Court and/or Probation Officers by the CSP.
+- A. The Court may require any person who has been convicted of an offense under this code to engage in community service for the benefit of the Tribe for any period it determines to be appropriate. - B. Defendants receiving community service hours will contact the Tribal Probation Office within five (5) days after being sentenced and will follow all guidelines for community service work.
+Status reports on the defendants will be kept by the Probation Office.